Welcome

 and they called for some help from a chap who had dropped in,

-a farm worker wearing big steel-toed boots.
+a farm worker who was wearing steel-toed boots.
 Fred

 was welding some steel plate onto the car, and he said "Ah,